 Neuromuscular Manual Therapy: A Proven Method for Neck Pain Relief

 Neuromuscular Manual Therapy is an excellent therapeutic massage solution for neck pain patients.
-This non-invasive and non-pharmacological technique gets to the root of the problem by manipulating soft tissues.
+This non-invasive and non-pharmacological technique gets to the root of the problem by manipulating deep soft tissues.
 By breaking the spasm cycle and releasing tight knots near nerve junctions and the muscle fibers, also known as trigger points, pain, and discomfort can be effectively relieved.
-Skilled therapists utilize pressure and neuromuscular massage techniques to address nerves and muscular imbalances and reduce muscle and connective tissue tension thru the parasympathetic system (rest and digest).
-This can lead to reduced neck pain and improved mobility and flexibility, feeling safe to move the neck again.
+Skilled therapists utilize pressure and neuromuscular massage techniques to address nerves and muscular imbalances and reduce muscle and connective tissue tension through the parasympathetic system (rest and digest).
+This can lead to reduced neck pain and improved mobility and flexibility, making you feel safe to move the neck again.

-Several sports massage techniques can combine to help relieve neck pain from Trigger points, whiplash, and pinched nerves.
-These include Swedish massage, deep tissue massage, myofascial release, and lymphatic facilitation.
+Several deep-tissue massage techniques can combine to help relieve neck pain from Trigger points, whiplash, and pinched nerves.
+These include Swedish massage, sports massage, myofascial release, and lymphatic facilitation.
 These techniques can help loosen tight muscles, release tension, create a positive feel-good, and improve mobility.

 General information is provided for every muscle listed and is intended to educate the general population on the pain that arises from the muscular system.
 This information is not intended to provide medical advice or replace a licensed physician's advice.

-Trigger points, or sensitivity between nerve and muscle tissue areas, often contribute to neck pain.
+Trigger points, or sensitivity deep dull achy between and near nerve junction and muscle tissue areas, often contribute to neck pain.
 These points can cause pain in the neck and other areas, even if the trigger point is in a different location.
-Other causes of neck pain can include Scalene, Levator Scapulae, Semispinalis Capitis, and Cervical Facet Joint Syndrome, each causing different pain patterns and movement restrictions
+Other causes of neck pain can include Scalene, Levator Scapulae, Semispinalis Capitis, and Cervical Facet Joint Syndrome, each causing different pain patterns and movement restrictions.

 Scalene Trigger Points